fubuloubu/endorsable-us/README.md

 The private blockchains being built have value towards end-user customers who want to review a user's experiences

 Client code (the dapp) need not have open source code, or at least the game system/data processing remain core IP...
 Maybe clients communicate to us their findings (mining private data?), and we process that on our server into the public blockchain for all to see.

+Customers pay us a fee to convert endorsements into skill points through our contract, that's how we make money.
+The more people use it, the more we make

+The safest way to store the interactions would be to have the receiver of the endorsement store the value.
+The sender must sign off on it as a last step when it is committed.
 -->